-The Student Health Center is located in Rhoads Hall; they are open 24 hours a day, 7 days a week, during the academic year.
+The Student Health Center is located in Rhoads Hall; they are open 8 AM to 8 PM, Monday through Friday during the academic year.
 During semester breaks and the summer, Student Health Services is open 8:00am - 4:00pm, Monday through Friday.
 Emergencies that occur when the Health Center is closed should be directed to Grove City Medical Center or Butler Memorial Hospital.
 University Police will assist when needed.
 University Police can be reached at 724.738.3333.

 In addition to providing nursing and medical care to students, including mental health concerns, sexual assault, and emergency contraception, SHS can also place you in contact with various community services such as CCR (Center for Community Resources - Behavioral Health Crisis Intervention Services: counseling, assessment, and screening), and VOICe (Victim Outreach Intervention Center - Service for violent crimes and abuse).

 For a complete description of our services please visit the SHS website www.sru.edu/SHS

 SHS is a confidential service which means we will protect your confidentiality when you discuss your health concerns with us or if you disclose to us that you have been the victim of sexual assault.
 Title IX (a Federal Law) requires Student Health Services to report occurrences of sexual assault to the appropriate university officials; however we will NOT disclose your name without your permission.